 The practice was led by the partners and a practice manager.
 Discussions with staff and meeting minutes showed team working and effective, inclusive leadership.
 There was a clear leadership structure which had named members of staff in lead roles.
-For example there was a lead nurse for infection control and one of the partners was the lead for safeguarding.
+For example one of the partners and the nurse were leads for infection control and one of the partners was the lead for safeguarding.
+The management responsibilities were shared amongst GP partners and the manager; though one of the partners seemed to be covering most managerial responsibilities in addition to their clinical duties.
 We spoke with ten members of staff and they were all clear about their own roles and responsibilities.
 They all told us they felt valued, well supported and knew who to go to in the practice with any concerns.